chelseajaculina/lab2-uber-eats/README.md

 #### 4. Redux Integration ####
 + Ensure Redux actions, reducers, and store are set up as per the provided example.
 + Update frontend components to use Redux for state management.

-## Deployment to AWS ##

-1. Containerize the application using Docker.
-2. Push Docker images to AWS Elastic Container Registry (ECR).
-3. Deploy the Kubernetes cluster on AWS EKS.
-4. Use AWS S3 for hosting static files and Route 53 for domain management.
-5. Monitor services using AWS CloudWatch.

 ## API Endpoints ##
 Main API routes: